-The sport that best defines the Olympic motto, Citius, Altius, Fortius ("Faster, Higher, Stronger", translating from the Latin), Athletics has been present since the first edition of the Olympic Games of Antiquity, in 776 BC.
-In that year, Corebus of Elis would become the first Olympic champion after winning a race called the stadion, a sprint of about 192 meters.
+The sport that best defines the Olympic motto, Citius, Altius, Fortius ("Faster, Higher, Stronger") athletics has been ever-present since the first Olympic Games in Antiquity, in 776 BC.
+It was then that Corebus of Elis became the first Olympic champion, winning the stadion, a sprint of about 192 metres.

-Field competitions include events such as the long jump, triple jump, high jump and pole vault, as well as the shot put and hammer throw, javelin and discus.
-In these, the athlete with the best performance takes the gold.
+Field events include the long jump, triple jump, high jump and pole vault, as well as the shot put and hammer throw, javelin and discus.

-Combined events measure the athletes’ versatility, and are held on two consecutive days.
-For men there is the decathlon, with ten events: 100 meters, long jump, shot put, high jump, 400m, 110m hurdles, discus, pole vault, javelin and 1,500m.
-Women take part in seven events in the heptathlon: 100m hurdles, high jump, shot put, 200m, long jump, javelin and 800m.
+In the combined events men compete in the decathlon and women in the penthalon.
+Both are held on two consecutive days.
+In the decathlon, men compete in the 100m, the long jump, the shot put, the high jump, the 400m, the 110m hurdles, the discus, the pole vault, the javelin and the 1,500m.
+Women take part in seven events in the heptathlon: the 100m hurdles, the high jump, the shot put, the 200m, the long jump, the javelin and the 800m.

-In Athletics, events begin with eliminatory heats.
+In athletics, events begin with eliminatory heats.
 The best competitors or teams advance to the final.
-The system is different in the combined events: each athlete earns points for their performance, and whoever has the best total after the two days is winner.
+The system is different in the combined events: each athlete earns points for their performance, with the highest total the winner.